Wednesday, May 8, 2019

 Marie especially adored her grandchildren, and they her; they were the ones who cried the most at her memorial.

-Marie and a few of her grandchildren.
+Marie with a few of her grandchildren.
 They could do no wrong!

 Mom was in recovery for many years, and was even leader of her AA chapter.
 The last time I saw her, I told her how proud I was of her.
 I love you, Mom.